 If you’ve been charged with DUI, you probably noticed a major uptick in your monthly insurance rates.
-If you’re tired of breaking the bank to pay for insurance, our data indicates that Progressive and State Farm offer very cheap auto insurance after a DUI in Kansas.
+If you’re tired of breaking the bank to pay for insurance, our data indicates that State Farm offers very cheap auto insurance after a DUI in Kansas.

 The test driver we used was age 29 and had one DUI conviction in the past 12 months.
 We averaged the estimated premiums of males and females in five Kansas zip codes to identify the best DUI insurance rates.

 Seniors tend to have an easier time finding cheap auto insurance in Kansas because they’re usually on the road less often than younger people.
 We used a 65-year-old motorist in this segment of our study and averaged the rates for males and females.